zbtolon/get-support/howtogetsupport.md

 ## Reporting a potential security vulnerability
 {: #report-security-vulnerability}

-If you believe a potential {{site.data.keyword.Bluemix_notm}} security vulnerability has occurred, report it by opening a support ticket.
+If you see a potential {{site.data.keyword.Bluemix_notm}} security vulnerability, report it by opening a support ticket.

 To report a potential security vulnerability, complete the following steps:
 1. Open a severity 1 ticket or a ticket of the highest severity level that your support allows.
 For information about how to open a ticket, see [Opening a support ticket](/docs/get-support/howtogetsupport.html#open-ticket).
 2. Clearly describe in the ticket summary that the ticket is about a potential security vulnerability.
 3. Provide details of the potential security vulnerability by including one of the following items:
     * A phone number at which you can be reached to discuss the issue.
     * Details of the issue.
-You must encrypt the details as a block of text in the body of the ticket, and provide instructions on how IBM Support can securely contact you to obtain decryption instructions.
+You must encrypt the details as a block of text in the body of the ticket.
+You must also provide instructions on how IBM Support can securely contact you to obtain decryption instructions.